KarrLab/obj_tables/docs/migration.rst

 * Rename an attribute of a *Model*
 * Apply another type of changes to a *Model*

-Migration automatically handles all types of changes except the last one, as illustrated in :numref:`figure_types_of_schema_changes`.
+Migration automatically handles all of these change categories except the last one, as illustrated in :numref:`figure_types_of_schema_changes`.
 Adding and removing *Model* definitions and adding and removing attributes from *Model*\ s are migrated completely automatically.
-Renaming *Model* definitions and attributes of *Model*\ s requires configuration information from a user, as described below.
+If the names of *Model*\ s or the names of *Model* attributes are changed, then configuration information must be manually supplied because the relationship between the initial and final names cannot be determined automatically when multiple names are changed.

-Other types of modifications can be automated by custom Python transformation programs, which are also described below.
+Other types of modifications can be automated by custom Python transformation programs, which are described below.

 .. _figure_types_of_schema_changes:
 .. figure:: migration/figures/types_of_schema_changes.png